A Deep Dive Into the Hidden FCPX Audio Tools

 Subframe Audio Editing

-For anyone who has ever tried to isolate a single word of an interview or cut off a speaker mid-sentence only to be forever frustrated by the limits of a single frame, the need for subframe audio editing becomes clear.
+When you try to isolate a single word of an interview or cut off a speaker mid-sentence, you might be frustrated by the limits of a single frame.
+This is when the need for subframe audio editing becomes clear.

 A frame is the smallest unit of video upon which you can make edits, and for many of you, that will be 1/24th, 1/25th or 1/30th of a second (I’m rounding for simplicity).
-But audio is not broken into frames.
+But audio doesn’t work like that.
 The closest thing to a “frame” in audio is a sample.
 There may be situations where you need to make an edit on the audio within one frame of video.
-In order to do that, you need to go down to the subframe level—which in FCP X is as small as 1/80 of a second.
+In order to do that, you need to go down to the subframe level—which in FCPX is as small as 1/80 of a second.

 Then essentially you just zoom into the timeline until you are at the subframe level.
 You’ll notice the timeline goes gray, indicating the boundaries of a single frame.
-If you look at the timecode marker you can see the playhead is parked at the 17th subframe.
+If you look at the timecode marker, you’ll see the playhead is parked at the 17th subframe.

 From here you can either hold OPTION while using the left/right arrow keys to move one subframe at a time; or simply skim with your cursor and add keyframes by option-clicking.